 5.6 Improvements in the General Easement.

-The General Easement may be used by an Applicant for address monuments, landscaping, grading, driveways, utilities, and snow storage provided the Applicant enters into the license agreement required by the HOC.
+The General Easement may be used by an Applicant for address monuments, landscaping, grading, driveways, utilities, and snow storage.
+Other improvements in the GE may necessitate the Applicant to enter into a license agreement with the HOC.

 5.7 Snow Storage.